abarker/typped/doc/sphinx_docs/index.rst

-Although the framework is general, the package was originally designed to parse logic languages and mathematical languages which use syntax approximating the often-ambiguous informal syntax which is used in practice.
+Although the framework is general, the package was originally designed to parse logic languages and mathematical languages which use syntax approximating the syntax which is used in practice.
 Because it is based on Pratt parsing it is especially good at parsing expression languages which have various operators at different precedence levels.
 Pratt parsing tends to be fairly efficient in this context, but the Typped package focuses more on ease-of-use than execution speed.
 The parsers and lexers are modifiable on-the-fly, allowing the parsed languages to be fully dynamic.

 .. note::